bvolpato/DataflowTemplates/v2/kinesis-to-pubsub/README.md

-# Dataflow Flex Template to ingest data from AWS Kinesis to Google Cloud Pub/Sub
+# Dataflow Template to move data from AWS Kinesis to Google Cloud Pub/Sub

 This directory contains a Dataflow Flex Template that creates a pipeline to read data from a single data stream from